-- Level 1: Emerging / Beginning: Student is starting to learn English.
+- Level 1: Beginning: Student is starting to learn English.
 Direct ELL support is needed in scheduled language support blocks.

-- Level 2: Developing: Student is beginning to communicate in simple English with frequent grammatical errors and limited vocabulary.
+- Level 2: Developing: Student is beginning to communicate in simple English using basic vocabulary and grammatical structures. .
 Direct ELL support is needed in scheduled language support blocks.